essential-contributions/pint/docs/book/src/appendix/storage_keys.md

 ### Storage Maps

-Entries of a storage maps are stored in one or more storage slots depending on their types:
+Entries of storage maps are stored in one or more storage slots depending on their types:

 #### Primitive Types and Unions in Storage Maps